luisgarcia173/mongodbuniversity/README.md

 ### Week IIII (Performance)###

-* **Store Engines: **The storage engine directly determines which of the following?
+**Store Engines: **The storage engine directly determines which of the following?
-> the data file format and format of indexes
+> the data file format and format of indexes.

+**MMAP: **

+* Collection
+* Level
+* Locking
+* In Place Updates
+* Power-of-two-sizes

+Which of the following statements about the MMAPv1 storage engine are true?
+> automatically allocates power-of-two-sized documents when new documents are inserted.
+> is built on top of the mmap system call taht maps files into memory.